 Founder: Eartha Lowe

 The Food And Drink section of Cooking Green Goodness Magazine features healthful, delicious vegan recipes from talented food writers and bloggers, food photographers, and recipe developers in the food industry.
-What you get is a mini cookbook in every issue along with: wellness, nutrition and fitness articles; activism; a look at food security matters; latest news and developments in veganism, such as the different factors that afford us the opportunity to enjoy the many substitutes available for all the animal products that even non-vegans enjoy.
+What you get is a mini cookbook in every issue along with: wellness, nutrition and fitness articles; activism; art; a look at food security matters; latest news and developments in veganism, such as the different factors that afford us the opportunity to enjoy the many substitutes available for all the animal products that even non-vegans can enjoy.